 The programme takes place at ABI clinics, gyms and in the community.
 You will be advised prior to each session where this will be.
 Individual rehabilitation can be provided where one to one approach is preferred.

 During the programme we will help identify self management activities that will support your ongoing rehabilitation.
 Some activities may take place out in the community to increase your confidence, and also introduce you to other community services and activities that could be of benefit

-If you are not already a member of the stroke foundation or another local support group, we can make sure you and your whānau are connected with a local group for ongoing support and advice We can offer advice and guidance of returning to work
+If you are not already a member of the stroke foundation or another local support group, we can make sure you and your whānau are connected with a local group for ongoing support and advice.
+We can offer advice and guidance for returning to work.